Joiry/HSL_Carp/slurm.md

 $ squeue -u tristand
 ~~~

+But with your own onyen

 ~~~
 $ squeue -u <your_onyen>
 ~~~

-sbatch is the command to submit a job, and squeue let's us see what's in the queue
+`sbatch` is the command to submit a job, and `squeue` let's us see what's in the queue
 if you don't specify a user with -u, you'll see all the jobs from everyone currently running

-warning, if you type this, a lot of stuff will spew across your screen:
+Warning, if you type this, a lot of stuff will spew across your screen:

 ~~~
 $ squeue
 ~~~

-let's look at what's in our directory now
+Let's look at what's in our directory now

 ~~~
 $ ls
 ~~~

-we can also look at file sizes, to see how the compression is doing:
+We can also look at file sizes, to see how the compression is doing:

 ~~~
 $ du -shc *
 ~~~

-what's this slurm file, is it useful?
+What's this slurm file, is it useful?
 Take a look in it

-we can tell slurm to save the standard out and standard error to a specific filename
+We can tell slurm to save the standard out and standard error to a specific filename
-note we're adding in the -v option to gzip
+Note we're adding in the -v option to gzip to get some additional output for logging purposes.

 ~~~
 $ sbatch -o compress.out -e compress.err --wrap="gzip -v Exp_1.fastq"
 ~~~

-use the up arrow and your history to get to your previous squeue -u <your_onyen> quickly
+You can use the up arrow and your history to get to your previous squeue -u <your_onyen> quickly, possibly catching your job in the act of running.

-now let's look at the resulting files
+Now let's look at the resulting files

 ~~~
 $ ls -1
 ~~~

-use less to look at both compress.out and compress.err - which output stream is gzip reporting with?
+Use less to look at both compress.out and compress.err - which output stream is gzip reporting with?

-slurm has some special characters, and we can make the log .out and .err log files a bit more unique
+Slurm has its own special notation, and we can make the log .out and .err log files a bit more unique

 sbatch -o compress.%j.out -e compress.%j.err --wrap="gzip -v Exp_2.fastq"

-again, you can up arrow to get to your squeue -u command to try and catch the job running
+Again, you can up arrow to get to your squeue -u command to try and catch the job running

 ~~~
 $ ls -1
 ~~~

-we've got new compress.* files, what is different?
+We've got new compress.* files, what is different?
 If you managed to see your job running in the queue, what do you notice about the names for the log files?

 This may all seem exciting now as your learn, but you see the tedium in your future?
 Let's use shell variables to make things bit easier, and more useful

 ~~~
-$ SAMPLE_NAME=Exp_10
+$ sample_nam=Exp_10
-$ echo $SAMPLE_NAME
+$ echo $sample_nam
 ~~~

 now that we've set the shell variable, we can use it:

 ~~~
-$ sbatch -o $SAMPLE_NAME.gzip.%j.out -e $SAMPLE_NAME.gzip.%j.err --wrap="gzip -v $SAMPLE_NAME.fastq"
+$ sbatch -o $sample_nam.gzip.%j.out -e $sample_nam.gzip.%j.err --wrap="gzip -v $sample_nam.fastq"
 ~~~

 # once finished, let's look at the resulting files: